severalnines/docs/user-guide/mysql/performance.rst

 ClusterControl uses a number of best practice advisors to create a Health Report for your cluster.
 These advisors automatically examine your node configurations and performance levels, and identify any deviations from best practice rules.

 This tab provides a quick overview of the overall health of your database nodes.
 A new tab will appear for each category of Advisors, in case there are alarms in that category.
-See `Database Performance Advisor`_ section for detailed explaination.
+See `Database Performance Advisor`_ section for detailed explanation.

 * **Help**
 	- Health Report Guide - This will open the ClusterControl documentation page for health report status in details.